abstractiondev/AzureWebFarm/README.md

 ## Documentation ##

 ### Web Farm Installation and Setup ###
 Ensure you have Azure SDK 1.8 installed.
-The web farm will likely work with 1.7, and possibly 1.6 as well, but it's built against 1.8.
-It's also worth using 1.8 just for the huge deployment speed improvements anyway.
+The web farm will likely work with 1.7 (not 1.6), but it's built against 1.8 and it's also worth using 1.8 just for the huge deployment speed improvements and the Windows Server 2012 / .NET 4.5 support.

-The following instructions are for installing from scratch.
-It is possible to install AzureWebFarm into an existing website.
-If you require assistance with this then feel free to ask for help via Twitter via @robdmoore.
+The following instructions are the easiest way for creating a web farm from scratch.
+It is possible to install Azure Web Farm into an existing website.
+If you require assistance with this then feel free to ask for help via Twitter using @robdmoore or @mdaviesnet and #AzureWebFarm.

 1. Create a new Web project in Visual Studio using the `ASP.NET Empty Web Application` template and delete the `Web.config`, `Web.Test.config` and `Web.Release.config` files
-2. `Install-Package AzureWebFarm`
+2. Use NuGet to: `Install-Package AzureWebFarm`
 3. Ensure the `App.config` file got copied to your web project directory.
 If it didn't then use the "Add Existing Item" dialog to find the `App.config` file in `../packages/AzureWebFarm.X.X.X.X/content/App.config`
 4. (optional) Remove the `Web.Debug.config` and `Web.Release.config` files that got created
 5. (optional) Change the namespaces in `WebRole.cs` to match your assembly namespace
 7. Create a cloud project with no roles attached to it and then add the web application you created in step 1 as a web role (Right-click on Roles in the cloud project and select Add > Web Role Project in solution)
-8. Ensure App.config gets copied to bin/ProjectName.dll.config before the Azure package is created using something like this in your `.ccproj` file (change the WebProjectName to the name of your web project):
+8. Ensure App.config gets copied to bin/ProjectName.dll.config before the Azure package is created using something like this in your `.ccproj` file (change the WebProjectName to the name of your web project).
+This is to ensure the binding redirects for the Azure dlls are present for the Worker Role component of the farm:

           <PropertyGroup>
             <WebProjectName>AzureWebFarm.Example.Web</WebProjectName>